 Tampa Tarpons Game Notes: at Fort Myers

-LAST TIME OUT: For the first time this season, Tampa lost its fourth-straight game as the Clearwater Threshers completed a four-game sweep with a 7-4 win on Thursday night at Spectrum Field...RHP Garrett Whitlock (L, 2-1) allowed a season-high 5R(4ER) on 9H in 4.1IP (2BB, 5K, HB, 2WP)...Brandon Wagner (2-for-4, HR, 3RBI, R) homered for the second-straight game, cutting the deficit to 5-3 with a three-run homer in the 6th...Ben Ruta (2-for-4, R) also had a multi-hit game...Alexander Palma (0-for-3, RBI) added a sacrifice fly in the 8th...RHP Will Carter piggybacked with Whitlock, making his first relief appearance of the season (3.2IP, 4H, 2ER, 2BB, 2K),
+ELIMINATED: Last night's loss finally eliminated the Tarpons from the Florida State League North Division First-Half Title race.
+Tampa had won the first-half title the last two seasons.
+The champion will be decided in the final two days, between 1st-place Daytona (35-29) and 2nd-place Lakeland (35-32).
+The Flying Tigers trail by 1.5 games, with both teams having three games left to play.
+Palm Beach clinched the South Division last night after Jupiter was shutout by Florida, 7-0.

-LET'S GO STREAKING: Isiah Gilliam (1-for-4) singled in the 4th on Thursday, extending his hitting streak to 11 games.
-In that span, the 21-year-old is batting .341 (15-for-44) with 2HR and 6RBI.
+LET'S GO STREAKING: Isiah Gilliam (1-for-4) singled in the 4th last night, extending his hitting streak to 12 games.
+In that span, the 21-year-old is batting .333 (16-for-48) with 2HR and 6RBI.
 Gilliam previously had a 10-game hit streak between April 9th-20th, including seven multi-hit games.

-STILL ALIVE: Tampa has a chance, albiet slim, to win the 1st-Half Florida State League North Division Title for the third-straight season.
-The Tarpons (34-33) currently trail Daytona (35-29) by 2.5 games and Lakeland (35-31) by 1.5 games.
-Tampa would need to sweep the three-game set in Fort Myers while also needing Daytona to lose all three games vs. Palm Beach AND have Lakeland lose at least three-of-four games at Charlotte.

-VS. FORT MYERS: Tonight will be the seventh of 12 scheduled meetings between the Tampa Tarpons and Fort Myers Miracle.
-Tampa currently leads the season-series, 4-2.
+VS. FORT MYERS: Tonight will be the eighth of 12 scheduled meetings between the Tampa Tarpons and Fort Myers Miracle.
+Tampa currently leads the season-series, 4-3.
 The Tarpons took two-of-three when the teams first met at Hammond Stadium on 4/13-15 and again when the teams met at GMS Field on 5/1-3.
-Isiah Gilliam has played in all six games and is batting .522 (12-for-23, 6R, 1 double, 1HR, 4RBI, 2BB) in the series.
-As a team, the Tarpons are batting .281 (55-for-196) against Fort Myers pitching while Tampa's pitching staff has logged a 1.26 ERA (7ER/50.0IP) against the Miracle offense..
+Isiah Gilliam has played in all seven games and is batting .481 (13-for-27, 6R, 1 double, 1HR, 4RBI, 2BB) in the series.

 CASTILLO WINS ALL-STAR GAME MVP: Tampa's very own Diego Castillo was named the Bush's Best Most Valuable Player of the 2018 Florida State League All-Star Game on Saturday night at George M. Steinbrenner Field.
 Castillo started at 2B and finished 2-for-4 at the plate, including a go-ahead RBI double in the 2nd before adding a second double in the 4th.
 The North Division defeated the South Division for the third-straight season, winning 5-0.
 INF Brandon Wagner (0-for-3, BB, R) started at 1B and RHP Nick Green (1.0IP, 1K) started on the mound, tossing a 1-2-3 frame.
 RHP Adonis Rosa (1.0IP, 1H) and LHP Trevor Lane (0.1IP, 0H) contributed to the shutout.